Hydrotherapy for dogs

 How do I find a canine hydrotherapist near me?

-To access hydrotherapy that helps your dog recover from an illness or injury, you need to go through your vet.
+To access hydrotherapy that helps your dog recover from an illness or injury, can often be easiest to go through your vet.

 Hydrotherapy is classed as a form of musculoskeletal therapy which means it doesn’t need to be carried out by a vet, but your vet does need to have diagnosed your dog and referred them for hydrotherapy sessions.

-A veterinary referral isn’t usually needed for exercise and training sessions or ‘fitness swims’ in the pool that aren’t to treat an illness or injury.
+A veterinary referral may NOT be needed for exercise and training sessions or ‘fitness swims’ in the pool that aren’t to treat an illness or injury.

 What can canine hydrotherapy help with?